McPhearson fumble return lifts Texas Tech over West Virginia

 Doege was trying to win on the same field that he stormed as a fan in 2012 after his hometown Red Raiders beat then-No. 5 West Virginia behind his brother, quarterback Seth Doege.

-West Virginia trailed 20-10 just before halftime after Columbi hit Trey Cleveland with an 11-yard scoring pass.
+West Virginia trailed 20-10 just before halftime after Colombi hit Trey Cleveland with an 11-yard scoring pass.

 The Mountaineers got a 45-yard field goal from Evan Staley as time expired at the half.
 Then, after Dante Stills recovered a Ja’Lynn Polk fumble at the Texas Tech 24 to start the third quarter, T.J.
 Banks caught his first career touchdown pass, a 2-yarder from Doege to knot the score.